sadkowsk/native-lands-locator/README.md

 # Native Lands Locator (NatLLoc)
-Native Lands Locator (NatLLoc) is a custom GPT to match your inputs' geographic references with nearby native and indigenous lands, with implications for development using other models and approaches.
+Native Lands Locator (NatLLoc) is a custom GPT to match your inputs' geographic references with nearby native and indigenous lands, with implications for further development using other models and approaches.
 Try it here: https://chat.openai.com/g/g-KP0esL5Q8-native-lands-locator

-## Motivation
+## 1. Motivation

-## Model Card
+## 2. Model Card

-## Pretraining
+## 3. Pretraining

-## Fine-Tuning
+## 4. Fine-Tuning

-## Evaluation
+## 5. Evaluation

-## Critical Analysis
+## 6. Critical Analysis

-## Demonstration
+## 7. Demonstration

+## 8. Further Development

-## Next Steps
+## 9. Sources